 - 1. Argonaute: A new structure (1UO4) about one of the hottest topics in current molecular biology the engine at the center of the small inhibitory RNA process. - 2.
 Nucleosome: The original structure (1AOI) has been supplemented by high resolution structures, and by a structure from yeast (1ID3). - 3.
-Nuclear Export Complex: The most recent contribution to the structural characterization of nuclear import and export processes appeared last summer (3GJX). - 4.
+Nuclear Export Complex: The most recent contribution to the structural characterization of nuclear import and export processes appeared a couple of summers ago (3GJX). - 4.
 Nitrogenase: Also examined in pieces, a combined structure can be found in 1N2C. - 5.
-Acetylcholine receptor: The epitome of electron crystallography (1OED), combined with modeling help from an X-ray structure of a homologous protein (1I9B). - 6.
+Acetylcholine receptor: The epitome of electron crystallography (10ED), combined with modeling help from an X-ray structure of a homologous protein (119B). - 6.
 Lac permease: A classic protein, studied in immense detail biochemically before its structure was determined (1PV6). - 7.
 Signal Recognition Particle.
 An RNA/protein complex whose structure is not completely known, but chunks of it are, with lots of different functions.
-(1Z43) - 8.
+(2V3C) - 8.
 ABC ATPases.
 Membrane ATPases associated with transport functions.
-A great structure, a problematic function.
+A great collection of structures, a problematic function.
 (1L7V). - 9.
 Protein translocation channel.
 Sec61, a channel that gets proteins either across or into membranes at the time of their translation.(1RH5) - 10.
 Proteasome.
 For such an awesome (aweful?) structure, this one has been determined many times, from many organisms.
 A moderately complete and complex structure from yeast has been determined at high resolution.
 (1RYP) - 11.
 Nuclear receptors: Lots of these have been crystallized.
 At first glance, they are all pretty much the same, but it turns out the differences between them tell the story of how they work.
 (1BY4) - 12.
 Fatty acid synthase: A classic rotating tether model (featured in Bio 30 for years) finally gets a high resolution structure.
 (2UVB) - 13.
 Rhomboid protease: These do a fairly routine thing in a very non-routine location, which turns out to be interesting for some important corners of biology.
 (2ICB)

 - 14. E2 protein: Ubiquitination is a big deal in current research circles, and E2 proteins are central to the process which adds ubiquitin to some proteins, and not others.
 (2BF8) - 15.
 Cyclin/CDK/p27: Cyclin-mediated regulation of the cell cycle is a central process in understanding regulation of growth and cancer.
 (1JSU) - 16.
 Nonribosomal peptide synthetase: Proteins don't need ribosomal RNA or mRNA to make other proteins, as long as the product proteins are little, and this is a machine that can do it.
-(2VSQ)
+(2VSQ) - 17.
+Influenza virus: Viruses are big, but often the structure of the virion is just a magnificent three dimensional stack of a single or a few proteins.
+The influenza virus is rather more complicated, and a recent structure from cryo-EM (the PDB code given here) was complemented by a standard crystallographic analysis in the same issue of science (3IVN). - 18.
+Coatamer: Formation of vesicles in eukaryotic cells, part of the process of membrane trafficking, requires formation of a lattice surrounding the incipient vesicle.
+This structure identifies many of the principles of the construction of such lattices (3MKQ).